Somewhat Resilient

 Molders, Shapers, and Casters, Except Metal and Plastic are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-This career sits in the "Somewhat Resilient" zone because AI and robotics are genuinely changing a meaningful chunk of the work — especially in factory settings where tasks like cutting, measuring, trimming, and quality inspection are increasingly handled by machines and automated systems.
-The hands-on, feel-based craft skills that define this work — shaping clay, judging heat, finishing a mold — are still very human, but those skills alone may not be enough going forward.
+This career sits in the "Somewhat Resilient" zone because AI and robotics are genuinely changing a meaningful chunk of the work, especially in factory settings where tasks like cutting, measuring, and quality inspection are being handed off to machines and automated systems.
+The good news is that the hands-on, sensory parts of the job (feeling the material, judging a flame, finishing a mold by hand) are still very human and hard for AI to replicate.

 Read full analysis